xMarkGergis/Chess-Engine/README.md

 ## How to Use
 1. Clone the repository
-2. run 'ChessMain.py' file to start the game
+2. Run 'ChessMain.py' file to start the game

 Feel free to report issues and/or provide feedback to enhance the engine further!